Eight arrested after climate activists breach German airport | Business

 Six of the activists glued themselves to a runway, a police spokesperson said, adding the situation was now under control, with both of the airport's runways open for arrivals and takeoffs.
 Climate group Last Generation, which has carried out similar protests in the past, said it was responsible for the action in a series of posts on X showing members on what appeared to be a runway or tarmac with protest signs.

-"A total of six people are sitting in two groups on different locations of the Munich airport," one of the posts said.
-One of the signs read: "Problem is the government, not our holiday".

-The group didn't immediately respond to a call or email seeking comment.
+"Problem is the government, not our holiday," one of the signs read.
+Germany's interior minister, Nancy Faeser, said security measures at the airport would be reviewed.

+"Such criminal actions endanger air traffic and harm climate protection because they only cause contempt and anger," she wrote on X. "The perpetrators must be vigorously pursued," she said.

+Germany's transport minister, Volker Wissing, said new laws were needed to punish such actions as criminal, with up to two years in prison.
+Current laws classify them as minor offences.
 An airport spokesperson said the airport had been fully closed to takeoffs and landings for nearly two hours.
 Some 11 flights had been diverted, around 60 had been cancelled, and delays were still possible, the person said.

 The disruption occurred during one of the busiest travel periods for the airport in southern Germany, second only to the Easter holidays, according to the airport.